wdsnow66/wdsnow66.github.io/_posts/2024-11-01-research-data-workflow.md

 ## See a Case Study

-Credo lessons learned page.
+A post describing the project, implementation, and lessons while supporting the research data workflow and database design in the Center for Research on Education Outcomes (CREDO) at Stanford, resulting in a seminal paper on K-12 School Choice.
+View [CREDO Lessons Learned]({{ site.github.url }}{% post_url 2024-07-01-credo-lessons-learned %}) .

 ## Resources

-Hoover committed to supporting research [GitHub Pages](https://pages.github.com/).
-Hoover requires some Guidelines.
-Campus and other Resources  [their documentation](https://help.github.com/categories/github-pages-basics/) for more information.
+The institution is committed to supporting best practice for research data workflows, please view [Institutional Support]({{ site.github.url }}{% post_url 2024-10-01-institutional-support %}) .
+The institution offers some Guidelines for Researchers, please view [Guidelines for Researchers]({{ site.github.url }}{% post_url 2024-09-01-guidelines-for-researchers %}).
+There are many Campus and other Resources available to help Research teams, please view [Resources for Researchers]({{ site.github.url }}{% post_url 2024-08-01-resources-for-researchers %}) for more information.